Philip Luty: Firearms design

-Two copies of the original Luty SMG 9mm Parabellum are part of the collection of the British National Firearms Centre (NFC) and are exhibited in Leeds at the Royal Armouries Museum.
+Two copies of the original 'Luty SMG 9mm Parabellum' are part of the collection of the British National Firearms Centre (NFC) and are exhibited in Leeds at the Royal Armouries Museum.

 Usage of Luty-type guns

-Luty submachine guns have been documented in Australia, Brazil, Germany, Indonesia, Romania, Sweden, Ecuador, United States of America, and the United Kingdom.
+Luty submachine guns have been documented in Australia, Brazil, Germany, Indonesia, Romania, Sweden, Ecuador, the United States, and the United Kingdom.

+In October 2019, a German neo-Nazi killed two people in an antisemitic terror attack outside a synagogue in the German city of Halle.
+The attacker live-streamed his actions online, during which he used a 3D-printed gun based on Philip Luty's designs which repeatedly malfunctioned.